UB-Mannheim/reichsanzeiger-nlp/docs/index.md

   * royal courts (e.g., Kaiserlicher Russischer Hofstaat)
 * Not considered as Person.Collective:
   * citizens or residents of certain geographic areas (e.g., Löwenberger, Plagwitzer, die letzten Franzoſen)
+  * families if it is not clear which family members are included

 #### Person Components